-Step 2: use an RJ45 network cable to connect the camera to a network.
+Step 2: use the supplied RJ45 cable to connect the camera to a network (a LAN port of the router).

 If needed, you can purchase a network cable separately or if you have the materials, tools and skills, you can make a network cable.